 - Foundation for H2 Mathematics in JC

-Students aiming for science or engineering courses in JC should take A-Maths seriously — it is not just another subject but preparation for H2 Mathematics.
+Students aiming for science or engineering courses in JC should take A-Maths seriously — it is not just another subject but preparation for H2 Mathematics in JC.
 Those finding E-Maths challenging should focus on strengthening fundamentals before adding A-Maths workload.
+The full comparison between the two is in our E-Maths vs A-Maths guide.

 Study Strategies That Work